usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 ---

-## Discussion (Optional)
+### Discussion (optional)
 >Note for vendors: this is an optional self-paced learning activity in the LMS.

 Think back to a digital service or IT project you were involved in, whether as a contracting officer, program manager, or stakeholder.
 Based on what you now know about agile, what might you have done differently to encourage more adaptability, feedback, or user involvement?

 ---
-## Knowledge Check
+### Knowledge check

 Question 1

 **Your agency needs to replace an outdated legacy system, causing usability issues for staff and the public.
 The scope isn’t fully defined yet, and stakeholder needs are still being explored.
 What’s the best approach?**

-- [ ] Use a waterfall process to define every requirement upfront
+- [ ] Use a waterfall process to define every requirement up front.

-- [x] Use agile to deliver value in stages while gathering feedback
+- [x] Use agile to deliver value in stages while gathering feedback.

-- [ ] Purchase a commercial off-the-shelf solution without further research
+- [ ] Purchase a commercial off-the-shelf solution without further research.

 >Correct!
 Agile supports evolving needs through iteration and user feedback.